 However this is yoga and it’s supposed to be about spiritually developing the union of the individual self with the universe, so where do friends fit in here?

-As we became accustomed to practicing next to each other, one of the ladies (I’ll call her Andee) would tell me after class: “You have such amazing practice!”
+As we became accustomed to practicing next to each other, one of the ladies (I’ll call her “Andee”) would tell me after class: “You have such an amazing practice!”
 “You can do everything.”
 “Wow – I saw you do X. Your practice is going really well!”

 I’m a compliment fool.
 I like people who say nice things about me, and to me, so I was flattered she mentioned it but I also felt bad because I never noticed what either of my friends looked like when they practiced.
-I was in my own world and thought, oh shoot!
+I was in my own world and thought, Oh shoot!
 I’m being selfish and un-yogi-like.
-I should be supportive to them too.
+I should be supportive of them too.

 In girlfriend-land when you’re at brunch/drinks/dinner and your gal(s) show up wearing a new outfit, says something clever, or looks glowingly gorgeous – of course you compliment her!
 It’s friendship and that’s what you’re supposed to do.
 Why would this be any different?

 So I followed Andee’s lead and expanded my focus to include them, making sure to express when they achieved new and exciting things in class.